You have no items in your shopping cart.

 IL-1 Family

-The interleukin-1 (IL-1) family consists of cytokines that play crucial roles in regulating inflammatory and immune responses.
+The interleukin-1 (IL-1) family consists of 11 cytokines that play crucial roles in regulating acute and chronic inflammatory responses.
+They are heavily involved in the activation of the innate immune system and are closely tied to inflammasome biology.
 Members of the IL-1 family include IL-1α, IL-1β, IL-1 receptor antagonist (IL-1Ra), IL-18, IL-33, IL-36α, IL-36β, IL-36γ, and IL-37.

 IL-2 Family